-UBI apparently ensures to free up individuals from the burden of stress and financial instability, potentially leading to creativity and innovation.
-But it is seen that UBI satisfies the lower levels of basic needs in the hierarchy of needs and not the higher psychological and self-fulfillment needs.
+Actually, the UBI satisfies the lower levels of basic needs in the hierarchy of needs and not the higher psychological and self-fulfillment needs.
 When UBI comes into picture, that is with automation and a consequent lack of jobs, needs for belongingness and esteem is not satisfied.
 And since these levels are left unattended in the hierarchy, reaching the self-actualization stage becomes almost impossible.
 Thus, with the advancement of technologies the idea for having a social impact should be kept parallel to ensure effective and efficient social community building with interaction and collaboration among various groups.